Table of Contents

 Most auditor roles require at least a bachelor’s degree or a relevant apprenticeship through the Chartered Institute of Internal Auditors (e.g., Level 4 Internal Audit Practitioner).

-Keep this section concise, including only the qualification name, the institution you got the qualification from, and when it was awarded.
+Keep this section concise, including only the qualification name, the institution you got the qualification from, the classification, and when it was awarded.

 Example